pivotal/LicenseFinder/README.md

 `license_finder` will inform you whenever you have an unapproved dependency.
-If your business decides this is an acceptable risk, the easiest way to approve the dependency is by running `license_finder approval add`.
+If your business decides this is an acceptable risk, the easiest way to approve the dependency is by running `license_finder approvals add`.

 For example, let's assume you've added the `awesome_gpl_gem` to your Gemfile, which `license_finder` reports is unapproved: